doriguzzi/lucid-ddos/README.md

 ## Training

 The LUCID CNN is implemented in script ```lucid-cnn.py```.
 The script executes a grid search throughout a set of hyperparameters and saves the model that maximises the F1 score metric in ```h5``` format (hierarchical data format).

 At each point in the grid (each combination of hyperparameters), the training continues indefinitely and stops when the loss does not decrease for a consecutive 25 times.
 This value is defined with variable ```MAX_CONSECUTIVE_LOSS_INCREASE=25``` at the beginning of the script.
-Part of the hyperparameters are defined in the script as follows:
+Part of the hyperparameters is defined in the script as follows:

 - **Learning rate**:  ```LR = [0.1,0.01,0.001]```
 - **Batch size**: ```BATCH_SIZE = [1024,2048]```